-On 13 December 2006, the Honourable Rob Nicholson, the then Leader of the Government in the House of Commons and Minister for Democratic Reform, introduced Bill C-43, An Act to provide for consultations with electors on their preferences for appointments to the Senate (the Senate Appointment Consultations Act), in the House of Commons.
+On 13 November 2007, the Honourable Peter Van Loan, the then Leader of the Government in the House of Commons and Minister for Democratic Reform, introduced Bill C-20, An Act to provide for consultations with electors on their preferences for appointments to the Senate (the "Senate Appointment Consultations Act"), in the House of Commons.
+Bill C-20 was previously introduced in the 1st Session of the 39th Parliament as Bill C-43.
+As of prorogation, Bill C-43 was awaiting second reading in the House of Commons.

-As its title suggests, the bill establishes a mechanism for consulting electors in a province with respect to their preferences for the appointment of senators to represent the province.
+As its title suggests, Bill C-20 establishes a mechanism for consulting electors in a province with respect to their preferences for the appointment of senators to represent the province.